 8. The Little Engine That Could

-In a busy toyland, there was a little blue engine who loved to help others.
-She wasn’t the biggest or the strongest, but she had a determined spirit.
-One day, a big toy train needed to be pulled over a high mountain, but the strong engines refused, saying it was too heavy.
+In a bustling toyland, there was a little blue engine who loved helping others.
+She wasn’t the biggest or strongest, but she had a determined heart.

 Moral: With determination and a positive attitude, even the smallest can achieve great feats.